 - Gaming accessories/attachments - Look for built-in speakers and monitor arms, mouse-friendly desktops, and more.

-Reasons to get a standing/sit-stand desk
+Reasons to consider a standing/sit-stand desk for your home office

 Why should you test-drive a standing desk?
 Well, working from home is more popular than ever, and the more time you spend hunched over a laptop keyboard with poor posture, the worse it is for your neck, spine, hips, and knees.
 (And psyche, probably.)
 From a holistic standpoint, an uncomfortable workstation can become a ticking time bomb for potential injury — both short- and long-term.